Free Methodist Church: Organization

 The Free Methodist Church's highest governing body is the World Conference, which is composed of representatives, both lay and clergy, from all countries with a Free Methodist General Conference.
 As the church in each country develops, its status progresses from Mission District to Annual Conference to General Conference.
-There are currently 13 General Conferences in the world, which are linked together through the articles of religion and common constitution of the first two chapters of the Book of Discipline, the World Conference, and the Council of Bishops.
+There are currently 20 General Conferences in the world, which are linked together through the articles of religion and common constitution of the first two chapters of the Book of Discipline, the World Conference, and the Council of Bishops.

-The USA branch of the Free Methodist Church is currently led by three bishops: Bishop Matthew Whitehead, Bishop Linda Adams, and Bishop Keith Cowart.
-All three were elected in 2019.
+The USA branch of the Free Methodist Church is currently led by three bishops: Bishop Keith Cowart, Bishop Kaye Kolde, and Bishop Kenny Martin.
+Bishop Cowart was first elected in 2019 and re-elected in 2023.
+Bishops Kolde and Martin were first elected in 2023.

 World Missions

 Free Methodist World Missions oversees ministries across Africa, Asia, Europe, Latin America, and the Middle East.
 Today, 95% of Free Methodists are located outside the United States, and that number is growing daily.

 International Child Care Ministries (ICCM), a child sponsorship initiative serves more than 21,000 children in 29 countries around the world.
 Through education, meals and medical care, children in need are given an opportunity for a better life.
 Each sponsored child is connected to a Free Methodist congregation or ministry at a local level.

-Sustainable Empowerment through Economic Development (SEED), a micro-enterprise and livelihood ministry of Free Methodist World Missions, facilitates self-sustaining businesses, training in business skills and Christian discipleship.
-Focused on economically vulnerable members of the Free Methodist world family, it provides an international market for products produced by Free Methodist artisans.

 Set Free Movement is seeking to mobilize faith communities, financial partners, and all segments of society towards ending human trafficking and creating new futures through community-based action.